Principal Product Designer

 What you will NOT be doing

-• Creating static mockups requiring code translation
+• Creating static mockups requiring translation to code

 Candidate requirements